open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 .. code-block:: none

-   A locally unique identifier for this <object_name>.
-Used to track changes to this <object_name> and to [merge](https://standard.open-contracting.org/latest/en/schema/merging/#merging) multiple releases to create a record.
+   The locally unique identifier for the <object_name>.

 **Example:**

-   A locally unique identifier for this document.
-Used to track changes to this document and to `merge <https://standard.open-contracting.org/latest/en/schema/merging/#merging>`__ multiple releases to create a record.
+   The locally unique identifier for the document.

 Titles
 ~~~~~~